ppy/osu-wiki/wiki/Article_Styling_Criteria/en.md

 #### Escaping

-*Note: The title of an article must never be escaped, as titles are parsed as raw text, not Markdown.*
+*Notice: The title of an article must never be escaped, as titles are parsed as raw text, not Markdown.*

 Any Markdown syntax that is not used to format text must be escaped, unless it is inside [code](#code) or [code blocks](#code-blocks).
 For example: